About Queen of Pentacles

 Some symbols from the Queen of Pentacles:

-On some level, all threads of life are first woven with the fiber of Earth.
-This interconnectedness reminds us not only is the earth a stabilizing and a wholly physical symbol, it also represents a network.
+Earth: On some level, all threads of life are first woven with the fiber of Earth.
+This interconnectedness reminds us not only is the earth a stabilizing and a wholly physical symbol, but it also represents a network.
 Earth is synonymous with belonging, and as the Queen of Pentacles suggests, we all feel accepted; as if we belong in her presence.
 Earth represents community and shared wisdom.
 Earth also embodies the concept of solid ground.
-We've released the limitations of the "small mind" and returned to the foundation our true nature.
+We’ve released the limitations of the “small mind” and returned to the foundation of our true nature.
 Get more earth symbolism here.

-As we would guess, flowers possess symbol meanings of joy, beauty, growth, sensitivity and unfolding.
+Flowers: As we would guess, flowers possess symbol meanings of joy, beauty, growth, sensitivity, and unfolding.
 They are predominant features on the six of cups and four of rods, but they are seen sprinkled throughout many deck renditions (see also the Sunflower symbol meanings entry).
-Flowers are all about opening up and receiving the light of love, joy and compassion into our lives.
+Flowers are all about opening up and receiving the light of love, joy, and compassion into our lives.
 In the Page of Pentacles Tarot card meaning, they remind us of the better things in life, the good times, the sweet smell of success.
-Because of them we remember the beauty that surrounds us if only we open up to its presence.
-Tip toe through other tulips in the cards.
+Because of them, we remember the beauty that surrounds us if only we open up to its presence.
+Get more about flower meanings here.

-Reflexive, tentative and fast, rabbits symbol meanings deal with decisive action tempered with good judgment.
-Rabbits are close to the earth, and therefore are very grounding symbols.
+Rabbit: Reflexive, tentative, and fast, rabbits symbol meanings deal with decisive action tempered with good judgment.
+Rabbits are close to the earth and therefore are very grounding symbols.
 As social creatures, rabbits also remind us of the importance of friends and family.
-When the rabbit in the Queen of Pentacles card hops into our awareness it is a good time to consider look before we leap and excercise good judgement as the Queen of Pentacles does.
-Also, it is a good sign to gather friends and family about us - get in touch with our grounding roots.
-There's only on rabbit, take a look here.
+When the rabbit in the Queen of Pentacles card hops into our awareness it is a good time to consider look before we leap and exercise good judgment as the Queen of Pentacles does.
+Also, it is a good sign to gather friends and family about us – get in touch with our grounding roots.
+Get more about symbolic rabbit meaning here.

-Featured prominently in most decks, the head of the ram has symbol meanings of determination, action, initiative, and leadership.
+Ram: Featured prominently in most decks, the head of the ram has symbol meanings of determination, action, initiative, and leadership.
 The ram is also a symbol of Aries, which is the astral ruler of the Emperor.
 Aries is the first sign of the Zodiac, further reinforcing attributes of leadership, authority, and other forefather-type characteristics.
 When the ram butts our attention, it is a sign to take responsibility, get up, take action, and get motivated to accomplish our goals.
-Check out other rams in the cards.
+More about symbolic ram meaning here.

-A long-standing symbol of purity, promise, and beauty.
+Rose: A long-standing symbol of purity, promise, and beauty.
 The rose symbol meanings deal with the promise of new beginnings and hope.
-We must also take the thorns into consideration - with the promise of new hope, we may have to endure a few stinging thorns (painful ordeals) along the way.
-Overall, the rose is a poignant symbol of the beauty that is ready to unfold within each of our hearts, and a reminder that we must take the opportunity to savor the beauty around us.
-Get a whiff of other rose scents in the cards.
+We must also take the thorns into consideration – with the promise of new hope, we may have to endure a few stinging thorns (painful ordeals) along the way.
+Overall, the rose is a poignant symbol of the beauty that is ready to unfold within each of our hearts and a reminder that we must take the opportunity to savor the beauty around us.
+Get more about symbolic rose meanings here.

 Some questions the Queen of Pentacles asks us: